federicoBetti/federicoBetti.github.io/src/content/projects/knowai-project.md

 ## Outcomes

-The project successfully demonstrated the value of applying NLP to business communications, attracting interest from investors and companies looking to better understand their internal knowledge flows.
-This experience provided valuable insights into both the technical challenges of applied NLP and the business considerations of launching a technology startup.
+The project demonstrated the value of applying NLP to business communications, attracting interest from organizations looking to better understand internal knowledge flows.
+This experience strengthened my ability to deliver applied NLP systems that translate research ideas into stakeholder-ready outcomes.